FlafyDev/combined-manager/README.md

         # This can be used to override an input for a shared module on a per-configuration basis.
         inputOverrides = inputs: {}; # Optional

-        system = "x86_64-linux"; # Only optional if defaultSystem is defined. useHomeManager = true; # If undefined, the mkFlake useHomeManager attribute is used, which defaults to true.
+        useHomeManager = true; # If undefined, the mkFlake useHomeManager attribute is used, which defaults to true.

         specialArgs = {}; # The attributes defined in this attrset are passed to all Combined Manager, NixOS and Home Manager modules, in addition to the default args.